New York (state): Race and ethnicity

 New York's growing Hispanic and Latino American population numbered 3,416,922 in 2010, a 19% increase from the 2,867,583 enumerated in 2000.
 In 2020, it numbered an estimated 3,811,000.
 Queens is home to the largest Andean (Colombian, Ecuadorian, Peruvian, and Bolivian) populations in the United States.
 In addition, New York has the largest Puerto Rican, Dominican, and Jamaican American populations in the continental United States.
 The Chinese population constitutes the fastest-growing nationality in the State of New York, which is the top destination for new Chinese immigrants, and large-scale Chinese immigration continues into the state.
 Multiple satellites of the original Manhattan Chinatown, in Brooklyn, and around Flushing, Queens, are thriving as traditionally urban enclaves, while also expanding rapidly eastward into suburban Nassau County, on Long Island.
 Long Island, including Queens and Nassau County, is also home to several Little Indias and a large Koreatown, with large and growing attendant populations of Indian Americans and Korean Americans, respectively.
 Brooklyn has been a destination for West Indian immigrants of African descent, as well as Asian Indian immigrants.
 The annual New York City India Day Parade, held on or approximately every August 15 since 1981, is the world's largest Indian Independence Day parade outside of India.

 In the 2000 U.S. census, New York had the largest Italian American population, composing the largest self-identified ancestral group in Staten Island and Long Island, followed by Irish Americans.
 Albany and the Mohawk Valley also have large communities of ethnic Italians and Irish Americans, reflecting 19th and early 20th-century immigration.
-According to the 2011-2015 American Community Survey, New York also had the largest Greek American population, enumerating 148,637 individuals (0.7% of the state).
+According to the 2011–2015 American Community Survey, New York also had the largest Greek American population, enumerating 148,637 individuals (0.7% of the state).
 In Buffalo and Western New York, German Americans comprise the largest ancestry.
 In the North Country of New York, French Canadians represent the leading ethnicity, given the area's proximity to Quebec.
 Americans of English ancestry are present throughout all of upstate New York, reflecting early colonial and later immigrants.
+There is also a Romani (Gypsy) community in New York.
+Scottish Americans are also present in the state.
+Mexican Americans are one of the largest Latino groups in New York.

+In 2018, the top countries of origin for New York's immigrants were the Dominican Republic, China, Mexico, Jamaica and India.

 Languages

-In 2019, the U.S. Census Bureau reported that 69.5% of New York's population aged 5 years and older only spoke English, with 30.6% speaking a language other than English.
-Spanish remained the second most spoken non-English language with 2,758,925 speakers.
-Other Indo-European languages were spoken by 1,587,798 residents, and Asian and Pacific Islander languages were spoken by 948,959 people.
+In 2019, the U.S. Census Bureau reported that 69.5% of New York's population aged 5 years and older only spoke English at home, while 30.6% spoke a language other than English.
+Spanish was the most spoken non-English language with 2,758,925 speakers.
+Other Indo-European languages were spoken by 1,587,798 residents, and Asian and Pacific Island languages were spoken by 948,959 people.